physicskitten/Diabetes-Study/README.md

 Additionally, confusion matrices are plotted for each model.

+## Feature Scaling
+Feature scaling is performed using `StandardScaler` to ensure that all features are on the same scale.
+This is particularly important for algorithms such as KNN and SVM.
+## Cross-Validation
+Cross-validation is used during model training to ensure that the model's performance is evaluated across different subsets of the data, providing a more reliable estimate of its accuracy and robustness.
+## ROC Curves and AUC
+ROC curves are plotted for each model to visualize the trade-off between true positive and false positive rates.
+The Area Under the Curve (AUC) is also calculated to measure overall model performance.
+## Confusion Matrix
+Confusion matrices are used to visualize the performance of each model by showing the counts of true positives, false positives, true negatives, and false negatives.
+This helps in understanding how well the model distinguishes between diabetic and non-diabetic cases.

 ## Results
 The results are compared using a bar chart of model performance based on accuracy and F1 score.
 The confusion matrix for each model is also displayed to visualize the performance on both classes (diabetic and non-diabetic).